What's in season - February

 Winter cabbage

-Leafy winter cabbage is at it's best from October to April.
+Leafy winter cabbage is at its best from October to April.

 Try this garlicky linguine with cabbage & anchovy from food writer Silvana Franco.
 This thrifty dish of pasta, cabbage and herby ‘pangrattato’ breadcrumbs is delicious in its simplicity.

-See more recipes in our cabbage collection.
+See more of our cabbage recipes.

 Forced rhubarb